saghosh8/release-automation/README.md

 Result:

-A new private repository named `application-three` is created, containing a generated Spring Boot application (package `com.example.applicationthree`, class `ApplicationThreeApplication`) and a Helm chart at `helm/application-three/`.
+A new public repository named `application-three` is created under the `saghosh8` account, containing a generated Spring Boot application (package `com.example.applicationthree`, class `ApplicationThreeApplication`) and a Helm chart at `helm/application-three/`.

 Notes:

+- The repository owner is always `${GITHUB_REPOSITORY_OWNER}` — i.e. whoever owns this `release-automation` repository (`saghosh8`).
+It is not a workflow input, so repositories can only ever be created under that account.
 - The workflow fails without creating anything if a target repository already exists, to avoid overwriting it.
 - `APP_NAME` is never read from configuration — it is always taken from the repository name being created, so every repository in a multi-repository run gets its own correct name, Java package, and Helm chart, even though they share the same `app_config.yaml`.
 - `input_files/app_config.yaml` is staged to a temporary location before the loop starts, since each repository's working directory is wiped and rebuilt during generation.